simondlr/computingcommons/manuscript/chapter4.md

 ## Degrees of Decentralization & Autonomy

+Currently, by definition, an organisation comprises the requirement of people.
+If you take out that requirement then it could be described as an "entity", comprised of other "entities", that works towards a collective goal.
+Arguably, if we assume that an organisation needs a goal, then all entities within it needs to work towards it.
+The entities might not be aware of that goal, but they must either globally ((elaborate)) or locally ((elaborate)) work so that when you look at the system from a more holistic perspective there is a clear delineation between what is in the organisation and what is the external environment.

+((decentralized in terms of systems design vs decentralized in infrastructure))

+((revise))When you look at the definitions, decentralized means, a system with no center or locus.
+All actors in all processes only work from local information, and that is all it needs.
+With some simple rules, the system functions together.
+Depending on whom you ask, distributed can mean different things in different contexts.
+Some define it as meaning that it is a system that looks more like a hub & spoke.
+The spokes can come and go, but the hub or the head is still required.
+Either way, you get a spectrum where define how many people are required for a system to run.

 ((Current organisation are not decentralized & not autonomous)) ((decentralization vs distributed.
 How many humans are required)) ((Swarm's Distributed Collaborative Organisations))